tshanedc/bikesharing_finalproject/newReason.md

 The predictability seen in the data makes it easier for the bike sharing service investors and stakeholders to make solid decisions to maintain and grow the current market.

-Considering a pandemic scenario, from the evidence seen in the analyis of rider behavior during COVID19, it suggests an opportunity area for the service maximization could be:

-- Explore the establishment of a contingency plan where some resources can be saved, for example:
+Considering a future pandemic scenario, from the evidence seen in the analyis of rider behavior during COVID19, investors and stakeholders can explore the establishment of a contingency plan where some resources can be saved:

-- Explore the adjustment of membership costs in order to expand enrollment,
+- Explore the adjustment of membership costs in order to expand enrollment;
 - Explore the reduction of bike stations to ensure that: (1) there is more bike availability in those most used at the moment, (2) the less used bike stations are temporarily suspended to decrease maintenance costs.